fussybake/Movie-Description-Plugin-for-Torrent/README.md

 Installation
 --------------
-- Download latest code, e.g: https://github.com/witoza/Movie-Description-Plugin-for-The-Pirate-Bay/zipball/master
+- Download latest code, e.g: https://github.com/witoza/Movie-Description-Plugin-for-Torrent/zipball/master
 - Navigate chrome to **chrome://extensions**
 - Check the **Developer mode** toggle
 - Click on **Load Unpacked Extension...**
 - Select the folder containing the extension and load it
-- Go to TPB and enjoy it
+- Go to torrent site and enjoy it

 Future work
 --------------